TonyKaravasilev/CryptoMananaDocs/docs/cryptographic-services.md

 &nbsp;&nbsp;&nbsp;&nbsp;The symmetric key authentication protocol is most used in internal systems or even hardware.
 It provides a great way of authenticating when two parties can agree to have a shared secret without the need of presenting it directly.
-This process uses a symmetric cipher to authenticated based on a randomly generated transferred string between the two sides.
+This process uses a symmetric cipher to authenticate, based on a randomly generated transferred string between the two sides.
 When the client requests to authorize at the server, the server generates a pseudo-random string, encrypts the string and sends it to the client.
-If the client has the same symmetric system configuration settings, he will be able ot decrypt the string and send it to the server.
+If the client has the same symmetric system configuration settings, he will be able to decrypt the string and send it to the server.
 If the string matches, then the client is authorized.
 Please read more about the [symmetric authentication process](https://microchipdeveloper.com/authentication:sauce){: target="_blank"} before you continue.

 &nbsp;&nbsp;&nbsp;&nbsp;The framework's component for this is the [`SymmetricKeyAuthentication `]( ../api/classes/CryptoManana.CryptographicProtocol.SymmetricKeyAuthentication .html){:target="_blank"} object.
 The
 symmetric system can be set on initialization or via the setter method `setSymmetricCipher()`.
-The randomness source is by default the most secure available via the `\CryptoManana\Randomness\CryptoRandom` primitive, but it can be changes via the `setRandomGenerator()` method.
+The randomness source is by default the most secure available via the `\CryptoManana\Randomness\CryptoRandom` primitive, but it can be changed via the `setRandomGenerator()` method.
 This protocol uses the [`AuthenticationToken` data structure]( ../api/classes/CryptoManana.DataStructures.AuthenticationToken.html){:target="_blank"} that has the following
 properties: